NY Employment Discrimination Attorneys

 Many states have passed addition laws to address discrimination in the workplace.
 For instance, employees in New York are further protected by New York Executive Law.
 Employees working in New York City are also protected by the Administrative Code of the City of New York.
 If you feel your employment or civil rights have been violated, you need a civil rights attorney to protect your legal rights.

-With extensive experience and diversity in the practice of employment and civil rights issues, The Law Office of Todd J. Krouner provides clients with care, accuracy and dedication expected of seasoned litigators.
+With extensive experience and diversity in the practice of employment and civil rights issues, The Law Office of Todd J. Krouner, P.C. provides clients with care, accuracy and dedication expected of seasoned litigators.